 - FYI: The pictured eggs have a coat of clear nail polish on them to give a gloss.

-Use undiluted food coloring and a cotton swab to paint on hard boiled eggs.
-Let the eggs sit in egg cups until dry.
+- Use undiluted food coloring and a cotton swab to paint on hard-boiled eggs.

 - Eggs (white work best)

 - Hard boil the eggs and let cool.